 As a member of SLT, you will have opportunities to grow as a leader.
 You will learn and develop skills necessary to lead people with the hope that you may be a leader, not just in our student ministry, but in the Birmingham community and any other communities that you find yourself to be a part of.
 You will have opportunities to give teachings and devotions, to pray and read Scripture, to give announcements, to lead small groups and games, to plan events, and carry out your own ideas.

 One of the most important elements of spiritual leadership is discipleship.
 In order to lead others closer to Christ, you must also constantly draw near to Christ yourself.
 In order to pour into others, someone (or something) must first fill you up.
 So as a member of SLT, you will take part in some intentional discipleship.
 SLT meetings will begin with a devotional time (a book study, a student or staff-led devotion, guided prayer, etc.).
-You will also meet one-on-one or in groups of two or three with Director Kyle Chickvara or Graduate Resident Laura Provence for more individual discipleship.

 Apart from devotional times, the rest of SLT’s time will be spent actively doing student ministry.
 We will brainstorm and plan events, come up with curriculums, and games, and dream about what we want our student ministry to look like moving forward.
 The two largest “projects” we’ll work on are Discovery and Fall Retreat.
 SLT members will be the primary leaders at these retreats and will have the opportunity to speak, lead, and serve in various ways.

 SLT will consist of 12-15 members (11th-12th grade).
 We will meet officially once a month.
 We may have an extra meeting in the weeks leading up to big events (Discovery, Retreats, etc.).
 Meetings will last 60 to 90 minutes and will consist of a brief devotional time.
 If our meeting time overlaps with a mealtime, food will be provided.
-At least once a year, you will be expected to meet one-on-one or in a small group with Kyle and Laura for some additional discipleship.
+At least once a year, you will be expected to meet one-on-one or in a small group with staff for some additional discipleship.
 SLT membership will last for one year at a time.
 (After a year, you may reapply for another year.)
 Note: Since we’re starting in the Spring, this particular lead team will last until May of 2023.

 When you are in a leadership role, you are seen as a leader in everything you do.
 The students you lead will look at the examples you set and they’ll follow them.
 That means that what you post on social media, what you say in your conversations in class, what you do on weekends, and however else you live your life (both at church and outside it) all matters.
 As members of SLT, we have high standards and expectations for how you act and conduct yourself.
 If you act in a way that is harmful to our student ministry and the students you’re leading, then we may ask you to step down from your SLT position.